mbrevoort/mikebrevoort.site/_posts/2014-06-29-invest-amplify-educate-lxjs-201.md

 I gave this talk at LXJS 2014 on June 28, 2014 in Lisbon, Portugal.
 It's been a humbling experience to be back in Lisbon for LXJS and to have had so many people share their personal stories with me after this talk.

-I prepared for this talk differently than any other talk I'd given in the past.
-I typically create an outline, derive  slides and wing it.
-When developing this talk I quickly realized that approach would not do this topic justice, so I started with writing a full narrative.
-Below is the video recording and then the narrative.

 <iframe class="iframe-polaroid" width="720" height="440" src="http://www.youtube.com/embed/nK2og2MSUCs" frameborder="0" allowfullscreen></iframe>

-# Narrative

 ## Introduction